-For the love, do less FWD 123: Why leaders so rarely produce leaders Not much keeps me up at night.
+The New Leadership School Edition 122: The requirements for turning leaders into more leaders Not much keeps me up at night.
 Other than chronic pain, that is.
 Living with chronic illness is a really fun time, but that's a newsletter for a different day.
-One of the side benefits of living with years of
+One of the side benefits of living with

 It's not you.
 It's the *gestures broadly* this 👉 This polarization and degradation of trust at scale is incontrovertible and organizations that ignore its effects on how buyers buy and clients trust do so at their peril.
 Leaders say, "We don't know what happened.
 We used to have no problem getting new clients, now... if we're honest..."